zeeshani26/Style-Life/README.md

 admin/user/type/:id

 # Thank you if you read full documentation.
 You are awesome as we are.
 We will meet at the next project.
-Bye :) gulabi dil.
+Bye :)